EyeTrackVR/EyeTrackVR/README.md

 #### This project is in development and is not fully finished.
 ## Hardware
-3d files for mounting brackets will be found here https://github.com/RedHawk989/EyeTrackVR-Hardware
+3d files for mounting brackets will be found here https://github.com/RedHawk989/EyeTrackVR-Hardware IR emmitter files will also be located there.

 Hardware will hopefully be a esp cam 32 with a 160fov ir camera this is not confirmed and very likely could change